 Route des Grandes Alpes (Great Alpine Road) Part 2

 This is the second part of our Route des Grandes Alpes article.
 We will travel from Briançon to Menton in four stages.
-Click here to go back to the first part of the article.

 From Briançon to Barcelonnette (100km)